For Those About to Rock We Salute You

 For Those About to Rock (We Salute You) (shortened to For Those About to Rock on its cover) is the eighth studio album by Australian hard rock band AC/DC.
-It was released on 23 November 1981 in the US and on 27 November 1981 in the UK.
+It was released on 20 November 1981 in the US and on 27 November 1981 in the UK.

 The album is a follow-up to their album Back in Black.
 It has sold over four million copies in the US.
-It would be AC/DC's first and only number one album in the US until the release of Black Ice in October 2008.
+It was AC/DC's first and only number one album in the US until the release of Black Ice in October 2008.
 In their original 1981 review, Rolling Stone magazine declared it to be their best album.
 In Australia, the album peaked at number three on the Kent Music Report Albums Chart.

 The album, recorded in Paris, was the third and final AC/DC collaboration with producer Robert John "Mutt" Lange.
 It was re-released in 2003 as part of the AC/DC Remasters series.

 Recording

-After taking a few months' break following the Back in Black Tour, the band reconvened in Paris for a week of rehearsals in June 1981 for the new album; most - if not, all - of the songs had been written by this point.
+After taking a few months' break following the Back in Black Tour, the band reconvened in Paris for a week of rehearsals in June 1981 for the new album; most, if not all, of the songs had been written by this point.
 Recording originally began on 6 July 1981 EMI's Pathé Marconi Studios in Paris with Lange producing; however, they decided to abandon the sessions after 10 days as Lange could not get the sounds he wanted.
 After two weeks of searching for another recording studio, they ended up recording in a rehearsal room, H.I.S.
 Studio, in Paris by late July using the Mobile One recording truck hired from London.

 To add to the recording delays, the band also interrupted sessions to perform at the Monsters of Rock festival at Castle Donington on 22 August; this did not go down well for them, partly due to poor weather and lack of time to prepare.
 The band were also growing impatient with Lange's perfectionism and relentless tinkering in the studio, which led to them parting ways after the completion of the album.